jimmy-lan/node-authentication-starter/docs/onboard/rate-limiters.md

 Therefore, we can safely set A to a smaller number and B to a larger value.
 This accommodates usage peaks **and** prevents request overflow in a portion of the big cycle.

+You can read more about the concept of bursty rate limiters here: https://dev.to/animir/token-bucket-vs-bursty-rate-limiter-a5c.
+The package that we use for the rate-limiting functionality can be found here: https://www.npmjs.com/package/rate-limiter-flexible.

 ## Rate Limiting Configuration